 First, from a religious perspective, the only reason for reconstructing some previous version of the text is if a community’s doctrine of Scripture places the authority in the “autographs”.
-But for those communities that consider tradition authoritative, there is really no religious motivation for find an earlier layer, since it would deny the authority of the development.
+But for those communities that consider tradition authoritative, there is really no religious motivation for finding an earlier layer, since it would deny the authority of the development.
 So does all this effort derive from serving the conservative Protestant community?

 Second, from an academic historical perspective, producing an eclectic text boils down to an interesting intellectual exercise.
 But what more?
 Only the most arrogant would present their reconstructions are sure (and these I would run from the fastest).
 For the rest of us, eclectic texts present few research uses.
 I’ve already made the linguist’s argument.
 And the historian’s argument would differ only in a few particulars.
 And even then, the thought of a responsible historian using an eclectic text is a horror.